Los Angeles pass and card

 It depends.
 Some attractions have lanes at the ticket counters reserved for pass holders, in those cases you also save time at the ticket counters.

-Booking Los Angeles attractions
+Booking attractions

 For about half of the attractions (plus or minus 20), mandatory reservations are required once the pass is purchased.